 Kalmar gets its name from the word "kalm" a collection of stones, something found in large quantities on both the land and waters around Kalmar.
 It is first mentioned in writings from the beginning of the 13th century, though archaeological evidence of a city wall, monastery, Church and courthouse from the 12th Century show it was thriving community.

-Between the 12-16th century, the population was 2-3000 people, making it one of Sweden's largest towns after Stockholm, though small compared to many European cities of the time.
-Its southern location and accessible port gave Kalmar strong international links, mainly to Germany and German was as common to hear on the streets as Swedish.
+Once you reach the waterfront, you start to see the history built between the 12-16th century.
+The population was 2-3000 people, making it one of Sweden's largest towns after Stockholm, though small compared to many European cities.
+Moreover, its southern and accessible port gave Kalmar strong international links, mainly to Germany, and German was as common to hear on the streets as Swedish.

 Kalmar Slott is the best-preserved renaissance castle in the Nordic region.
 Initially erected during the 13th century, the ring wall and moated location made it one of the most significant defensive fortifications of its time.

-The castle was the site for the signing of the Kalmar Union on 17 June 1397, establishing a union of Denmark, Norway and Sweden, with Eric of Pomerania crowned King.
+The castle was the site for the signing of the Kalmar Union on 17 June 1397, establishing Denmark, Norway and Sweden, with Eric of Pomerania crowned King.

-In 1544, King Gustav I undertook a modernisation plan to improve Sweden's defences, and his sons Eric XIV and John III transformed Kalmar Slott into the magnificent renaissance castle we see today.
+In 1544, King Gustav I undertook a modernisation plan to improve Sweden's defences.
+His sons Eric XIV and John III transformed Kalmar Slott into the magnificent renaissance castle we see today.

 In the 16th century as part of the modernisation, the main gate was relocated to the Western Wall.
 The crest of the house of Vasa was placed above the entrances to demonstrate their ownership.
 Everything was made by the stonemason Roland Mackle of Öland in 1568.

-Secrets of the castle are still being revealed, as recently as 2015, a burial chamber was unearthed north of the Kings Chamber Tower containing ten individuals from the late 15th century.
-In 2013 numerous bodies were found in Kalmarsund Park from the battles of 1611.
+Secrets of the castle are still being revealed; as recently as 2015, a burial chamber was unearthed north of the Kings Chamber Tower containing ten individuals from the late 15th century.
+In addition, in 2013, numerous bodies were found in Kalmarsund Park from the battles of 1611.

 The dungeon was in use until 1572 and was the prison and namesake for the Prisoners Tower.
 A manual elevator took them down, and their only access to the outside was the latrine channel that brought air in and sewage out.
 It is a dark and dismal place.

 The Women's Prison is comparatively nicer, though the punishments, illustrated by stark black and white photography on the walls are stranger.
-Arguing women could be bound together.
+For example, arguing women could be bound together.
 Dunk tanks, whippings and carrying heavy stones were all collective punishments for women who broke the law or social norms.

-As you explore, you will find the Queen's Room, with dresses, jewellery and information on the queens and princesses who lived in the castle.
+You will find the Queen's Room, with dresses, jewellery, and information on the queens and princesses who lived in the castle as you explore.

 In the 16th Century, Astrology was prevalent, even amongst famous religious figures like Martin Luther.
 Despite the mysticism, astronomers continued to map the night sky and Nordic astronomer Tycho Brahe discovered a new star in the constellation of Cassiopeia, and astrologers naturally took this as an ominous sign.
-In addition to the stars, Sweden was mapping the world, and the castle has a fantastic map room, with Olaus Magnus, clergyman, diplomat, cartographer and humanist, he was one-time Archbishop in Exile of Sweden due to Gustav I's break with Rome.
+In addition to the stars, Sweden was mapping the world.
+The castle has a fantastic map room; with Olaus Magnus, clergyman, diplomat, cartographer and humanist, he was one-time Archbishop in Exile of Sweden due to Gustav I's break with Rome.
 From Venice, in 1539 he publishes Carta Marina, a map of Scandinavia, the Baltic regions and Britain.
 It is richly decorated and was a nine-part wood-engraving.
-Only two copies survive to this day.
+Unfortunately, only two copies survive to this day.

 On the second floor lies the Queen's suite, with a surprisingly small bed.
-It is currently a single large room, but when in use it was divided by a wall into two.
+It is currently a single large room, but it was divided by a wall into two when in use.
 The ceiling friezes illustrate the divide.

 Following the Queens Suite is the Checkered Hall, which served as the Queen's reception room, with beautiful intarsia panelling, containing seventeen types of wood.

 In a single tower sits the King's chamber.
-Built by German masters, it is impressive and cosy compared to many of the large drafty rooms and has a very masculine decor.
+Built by German masters, it is impressive and cosy compared to many large drafty rooms and has a very masculine decor.

 The Golden hall takes its name from the gold leave ceiling, finished in 1576 and with little restoration since.
 At one time, a door leads to a luxurious summer palace, though that is no longer in existence.